 One of the mysteries of the English language finally explained.

-(of a telephone or other electronic device) designed to be operated without using the hands.
+(especially of a telephone) designed to be operated without using the hands.

 - ‘Specification is high and includes voice commands for major functions, such as the hands-free phone and CD player.’

 - ‘She was perched on her sofa, talking on her hands-free phone, on a day that would change her life forever.’

 - ‘When hands-free phones were invented I rejoiced - no longer would onlookers spying my muttering think me an insane person.’

 - ‘The next day, on the way back to the garage, I received a call on the hands-free phone from the tracker company.’

 - ‘But the use of hands-free phones will be permitted as will the use of mobile phones by passengers.’

 - ‘Figures were the same for a driver using a hand-held or hands-free phone and likelihood of a crash held true regardless of gender or age.’